Cox ® Flexion-Distraction Treatment and Management of Post Traumatic Multi-Level Discogenic Spondylosis and Foraminal Stenosis.

 Treatment goals initially were to reduce discal compartment and apophyseal joint compression and hence reduce pain production at spinal levels L1 -L3.
 VAS scores reduced by approximately 80% over the course of 12 weeks.

-Long term management has been more complex, and he has received Cox® Flexion-Distraction for approximately 20 years (for as long as I have been specialising in Cox F/D).
+Long term management has been more complex, and he has received Cox® Flexion-Distraction for approximately 20 years.

 Long term goals have been to maintain discal compartment integrity and functionality, reduce nerve root compression and reduce foraminal spinal stenosis using Cox ® Flexion-Distraction therapy.